lijiaocn/fabric-docs-annotation-zh/source/blockchain.rst

 participants to execute certain aspects of transactions automatically.

-A smart contract can, for example, be written to stipulate the cost of shipping an item that changes depending on when it arrives.
+A smart contract can, for example, be written to stipulate the cost of shipping an item where the shipping charge changes depending on how quickly the item arrives.
 With the terms agreed to by both parties and written to the ledger, the appropriate funds change hands automatically when the item is received.

-.. note:: 智能合约不仅为操作账本数据提供便利，还可以被设计为自动执行，取代人工
-          对账等过程。但是智能合约的设计，要相当谨慎。最近公链上合约，爆出了不少
-          设计缺陷与漏洞。或许未来会有一个新的职业：合约工程师。

 **Consensus**

-The process of keeping the ledger transactions synchronized across the network – to ensure that ledgers only update when transactions are approved by the appropriate participants, and that when ledgers do update, they update with the same transactions in the same order – is called **consensus**.
+The process of keeping the ledger transactions synchronized across the network --- to ensure that ledgers update only when transactions are approved by the appropriate participants, and that when ledgers do update, they update with the same transactions in the same order --- is called **consensus**.

-.. note:: 这里的共识特指只有得到足够支持的“交易”才能入账，所有的交易都要按照同样顺序
-          被记录到每个独立的账本中。在Fabric中，“交易”就是写入操作。

 .. image:: images/consensus.png

-We’ll learn a lot more about ledgers, smart contracts and consensus later.
+You'll learn a lot more about ledgers, smart contracts and consensus later.
 For now, it’s enough to think of a blockchain as a shared, replicated transaction system which is updated via smart contracts and kept consistently synchronized through a collaborative process called consensus.

-.. note:: 一个多备份、通过智能合约操作的系统，备份严格一致。

 Why is a Blockchain useful?
 ---------------------------